Asthma Rescue Inhalers Are Crucial in Asthma Control!

 In a typical asthma action plan, albuterol is used for immediate relief or what we call RESCUE.

-If we can’t be sure that you’ll be able to avoid that trigger, additional medication will be prescribed to overcome this sensitivity.
+If you can’t be sure that you’ll be able to avoid that trigger, additional medication will be prescribed to overcome this sensitivity

 SOMETIMES YOU DON’T GET RELIEF: